 - Woman Scorned: Ward believes May to be this, which Skye lampshades when she introduces May as "much better than a bomb" and finishes with "you slept with her."
 Ward claims that "The Ice Queen got her feelings hurt," but May's rage at Ward comes more from two primary sources — what he did to Fitz-Simmons, mirroring her anger at Quinn for shooting a defenseless person; and his betrayal of the team, as she told Skye in the motel room.

-- Word Salad Philosophy: Thanks to GH.325 causing him to go completely insane, Garrett says a number of things that are supposed to be visionary but simply make no sense to anyone but him.
+- Word Salad Philosophy: Thanks to GH.325 causing him to go completely insane, Garrett says a number of things that are supposed to be visionary but, at best, only make a gnat's hair of sense to Raina and, at worst, simply make no sense to anyone but him.
 At one point, he claims he and Coulson have "seen the big picture, the big bang, the timeless frozen ocean" and are therefore "blood brothers", which both Fury and Coulson dismiss as evidence that he's even crazier than they realized.
 And then there's the utterly nonsensical declarations listed under A God Am I, which pretty much speak for themselves.